Mr-Wilhelm/Wayfarers-Guild/readme.md

 ---------------------------------------------------

-# Git Branch Naming Scheme#
+# Git Branch Naming Scheme #
-Branches should be named following this format:
-"branch type"-"prefix"-"Discipline"-"branch name"
+Branches should be named following this format: \n "branch type"-"prefix"-"Discipline"-"branch name"

-## Branch Types##
+## Branch Types ##
-Dev - Developer branch, for adding new features.
-The game state in these branches should be incomplete and unpolished Master - ONLY FOR POLISHED BUILDS FOR PEER ASSESSMENTS AND DEMO DAYS
+- Dev - Developer branch, for adding new features.
+The game state in these branches should be incomplete and unpolished
+- Master - ONLY FOR POLISHED BUILDS FOR PEER ASSESSMENTS AND DEMO DAYS

 ## Prefixes ##
-Asset - Asset branch, for when you're just adding assets into the game.
+- Asset - Asset branch, for when you're just adding assets into the game.
-Bugfix - For branches that are fixing bugs.
+- Bugfix - For branches that are fixing bugs.
-Docs - For documentation themed updates.
+- Docs - For documentation themed updates.
-Feature - For new features.
+- Feature - For new features.
-Hotfix - For quick fixes that happen on the fly.
+- Hotfix - For quick fixes that happen on the fly.
-Release - For releasing polished builds.
+- Release - For releasing polished builds.
-Playtest - For releasing semi-stable playtesting builds
+- Playtest - For releasing semi-stable playtesting builds

 ## Discipline (Fairly self explanatory.) ##
-For releases, there may not be a discipline, so you can just put "N/A" Animation - For Animation related work.
+- For releases, there may not be a discipline, so you can just put "N/A"
+- Animation - For Animation related work.
-Art - For art related work.
+- Art - For art related work.
 (Can include the specific discipline if you'd like.)
-Audio - For audio related work.
+- Audio - For audio related work.
-Design - For design, UX and QA related work.
+- Design - For design, UX and QA related work.
-Production - For production related work.
+- Production - For production related work.
-Programming - For programming related work.
+- Programming - For programming related work.
-Writing - For writing related work.
+- Writing - For writing related work.

 ## Branch name ##
 Just for readability sake, make sure words are separated by underscores.
 Otherwise it can be whatever, just make sure it is clear and obvious as to what has been made.
 A good guide for this would be to include what is being edited, and what about it is being edited.
 For example: